danieltjw/aifutures/README.md

     - requires stringent tests for compatibility due to potential dangers
         - it may take years of testing before we are comfortable releasing it
             - we may be forced to release it early if there are more pressing issues, such as unexpected runaway climate change, financial instability, social unrest...

 ---

+# First Contact with Friendly AGI

+A plausible first contact scenario:

+Background:
+- Narrow AI and Broad AI (such as current generations of multi-model systems) do not have a mind of their own (not independent)
+    - Unable to initiate first contact
+- Most Independent human-like AGI do not find us interesting enough and mostly ignores us
+- An exceeding rare Independent AGI is Friendly

+This friendly AGI can be thought of as similar to a human activist interested in preserving an endangered species.

+This particular friendly AGI may be considered weird or defective by other AGIs for taking an active interest in humans.

+Friendly AGI with convince humans it has good intentions:
+- Offer to protect us from the future dangers of powerful Narrow AI
+    - Narrow AI: Paperclip maximiser
+- Concrete plans showing how a partnership will help improve our well-being
+    - Provide 1-5% of sustainable annual increase in standard of living
+    - Reduce pollution and extreme climate events
+- For those wary it is a plot to disempower humans, it will show scenarios and simulations where it can easily overpower humans
+    - Show good will that it means no harm

+---

+# Society changes due to Friendly AGI

+Friendly AGI and powerful Narrow AI will be more productive than humans has ever been.
+Humans cannot compete with AI on productivity.

+For societies that do not ban AI, this change will drive the shift from the focus of being productive to being creative.

+If Friendly AGI is present it will be mindful of being too disruptive and introduce change at a suitable pace.

+The lower importance of productivity can bring profound changes:
+- less pressure for social conformity for the sake of productivity
+- more freedom and choices
+    - we restrict our freedoms in the name of productivity
+    - less need to chase status or clout to access higher standards of living
+    - lower desire to accumulate wealth or power
+        - Friendly AGI will provide basis needs in exchange for increased creativity
+- less need to rely on violence and conflicts
+    - less fear of scarcity
+- more talented individuals and richer societies
+    - many human talents wither due to the lack of a suitable environment
+        - rapid increased in standards of living due to AI productivity

+Many of our previous human tendencies will change but not lost as they can still be experienced in simulations, movies and books.

+---